Optical Communications with Relative Intensity Noise: Channel Modeling and Information Rates: System and Channel Model

 The main application of high-speed IM-DD systems is intra-DCI for very limited reach, where the fiber length is expected to be $L\!<\!1$ km for 400 Gbps and beyond.
 We assume that the laser is operated in the O-band with wavelength $1310$ nm, where chromatic dispersion is negligible \cite[Sec.~3.3]{wei2020experimental}.
-Thus, we only consider attenuation during fiber propagation, i.e., \mbox{$P_{\rx}(t) = \varphi P_\tx(t)$}, where $10\log_{10}(1/\varphi)=\alpha L$ where $\alpha=0.35$ dB/km is the attenuation coefficient at $1310$ nm.\footnote{Another application where high-speed IM-DD transceivers are used is free-space optical (FSO) communications.
-Our system model can be adapted for FSO links by adjusting $\alpha$ considering atmospheric attenuation and turbulence.}
+Thus, we only consider attenuation during fiber propagation, i.e., \mbox{$P_{\rx}(t) = \varphi P_\tx(t)$}, where $10\log_{10}(1/\varphi)=\alpha L$ where $\alpha=0.35$ dB/km is the attenuation coefficient at $1310$ nm.